blurrybrained/MHOHelicarrier/README.md

 *Todo
 - learn git and reference 'https://github.com/Crypto137/MHServerEmuWebAssets' in the web dir to keep it up do date (Not sure if this is the best way, but I'll figgure it out as i go along x)
-- Look into LiveTuning and symlinking instead of copying files to modify livetuning without a rebuild
+- ~~Look into LiveTuning and symlinking instead of copying files to modify livetuning without a rebuild~~ I've deemed this to be to much of a hassle unless livetuning gets split into it's own subdir
-- restructure dirs to avoid mess with the new additions
 - probably something more, but I can't remember right now :D

 # MHO Helicarrier